Robbbo-T/Ampel360XWLRGA/CPT_0003-ATA_03-Minimum_Equipment.md

 - **Eliminating Variables:** Methodically ruling out possible causes by testing different components and systems.
 - **Documenting Findings:** Recording all observations and test results to track the troubleshooting process.

+(See [Section 15.1 Flowcharts for Decision Making](#151-flowcharts-for-decision-making) for the Troubleshooting Flowchart visual representation.)

 #### 3.5.2 Minimum Equipment List (MEL) Reference

 Integration with the Minimum Equipment List (MEL) which provides guidance on permissible inoperative equipment for a specific aircraft model under certain conditions.
 The MEL will be referenced during troubleshooting to determine if a specific inoperative equipment condition is authorized for flight.